IskandarGhobril/empanada/_sections/story1.md

 <div class="key-insight reveal gradient-border no-box">
-  <p>Google Trends does not replace investor surveys — it <strong>complements</strong> them.
+  <p>Google Trends does not replace investor surveys: it <strong>complements</strong> them.
 Surveys capture stated expectations about the future; search behavior captures attention in the present.
 When both move together, sentiment is <strong>strong and coordinated</strong>.
 When they diverge, it may signal <strong>hesitation, uncertainty, or a transition phase</strong>.</p>
 </div>

 <hr class="section-divider">